mfrazer-ravl/Terraform-Associate-Notes/README.md

 | nullable  | When set to true nullable will allow terraform to set this variable to nul.
 When false if null is assigned it will attempt to use the default value before throwing an error. |

 ### Variable Scope Within Modules
+Modules are used as containers to run multiple resource commands in a systematic/automated way.

+A module is called by using the following format:

+module "name" {
+  source = "foo" #(required)
+  version = "bar" #(version is recommended for registry modules) }

+This is considered a "child module", in this case called name.

+Modules are typically going to have you describe other variables as well in the module declaration.

 ### Module Version
+Specifying a version is important when sourcing a module from a public or private registry so that you are able to meet the known constraints.

+## Terraform Core Workflow

+### Write -> Plan -> Create

+1. Write: Author infrastructure as code.

+	Individual
+	Writes terraform code in the editor of their choice, storing their code either locally or using a remote version controlled repository.

+	Team
+	When writing with a team it is vital to be uploading code to a shared version controlled repository.
+On top of that individual team members will make their changes to a unique branch that can be merged to the main branch later.

+2. Plan: Preview changes before applying.

+	Individual
+	Using terraform plan or apply will highlight the changes that you wrote previously.

+	Team
+	When working with a team the terraform plan command becomes even more important and lets the team take a collaborative approach when reviewing changes.

+3. Apply: Provision reproducible infrastructure.

+### Terraform Init

+### Terraform Validate

+### Terraform Apply

+### Terraform Destroy

+### Terraform FMT